Canadian Electrical Code

-The Canadian Electrical Code, CE Code, or CSA C22.1 is a standard published by the Canadian Standards Association pertaining to the installation and maintenance of electrical equipment in Canada.
+The Canadian Electrical Code, officially CSA C22.x, informally CE Code, is a collection of standards published by the Canadian Standards Association pertaining to the installation and maintenance of electrical equipment in Canada.

 The first edition of the Canadian Electrical Code was published in 1927.
-The current (25th) edition was published in April of 2021.
-Code revisions are now scheduled on a three-year cycle.
+The current (26th) edition was published in March of 2024.
+Code revisions are currently scheduled on a three-year cycle.
 The Code is produced by a large body of volunteers from industry and various levels of government.
 The Code uses a prescriptive model, outlining in detail the wiring methods that are acceptable.
 In the current edition, the Code recognizes that other methods can be used to assure safe installations, but these methods must be acceptable to the authority enforcing the Code in a particular jurisdiction.

 The Canadian Electrical Code serves as the basis for wiring regulations across Canada.
 Generally, legislation adopts the Code by reference, usually with a schedule of changes that amend the Code for local conditions.
 These amendments may be administrative in nature or may consist of technical content particular to the region.
 Since the Code is a copyrighted document produced by a private body, it may not be distributed without copyright permission from the Canadian Standards Association.